Israel's new government to be sworn in, seeks to expand settlements | Politics

 A hard-right Israeli government that aims to expand Jewish settlements in the occupied West Bank and pursue other policies that have stoked criticism at home and abroad was being sworn in on Thursday, cementing Benjamin Netanyahu's comeback as premier.
 The veteran leader, 73 and on trial for graft charges he denies, has sought to calm concerns about the fate of civil rights and diplomacy since his bloc of nationalist and religious parties secured a parliamentary majority in a Nov.
 1 election.

-His alliance with the Religious Zionism and Jewish Power parties has stirred unease given their opposition to Palestinian statehood and the past agitation by some members against Israel's justice system, its Arab minority and LGBT rights.
+His allies include the Religious Zionism and Jewish Power parties, which oppose Palestinian statehood and whose leaders - both West Bank settlers - have in the past agitated against Israel's justice system, its Arab minority and LGBT rights.
 Netanyahu has repeatedly pledged to promote tolerance and pursue peace, in a bid to fend off criticism of his coalition.

+He told parliament in an address that "ending the Israeli-Arab conflict" was his top priority, along with thwarting Iran's nuclear programme and building up Israel's military capacity.
+Opponents heckled him and some chanted "Weak!
+Weak!".
+They say Netanyahu had to make costly deals to secure new partners after centrist parties boycotted him over his legal woes.

 "These guidelines constitute a dangerous escalation and will have repercussions for the region," Nabil Abu Rudeineh, spokesperson for Palestinian President Mahmoud Abbas, said.
 Netanyahu, now entering a record sixth term as Israeli leader, appears to have stopped short for now of seeking the annexation of West Bank land, a policy he had previously sought and which would have pleased his settler base.

-This year saw the worst West Bank violence since 2015 as Israeli forces cracked down on Palestinian unrest and militant attacks, and Palestinian President Mahmoud Abbas on Saturday bemoaned what he called "the establishment of an Israeli government whose motto is extremism and apartheid".
-On wider diplomatic circles, Netanyahu has said he hopes for a breakthrough in forming diplomatic ties with Saudi Arabia as he did in 2020 with other Gulf states that share Israel's concerns about Iran.
+This year saw the worst West Bank violence since 2015 as Israeli forces cracked down on Palestinian unrest and militant attacks.
+Palestinian President Mahmoud Abbas has criticised the new government "whose motto is extremism and apartheid".
+Netanyahu, who was prime minister for three years in the 1990s and from 2009 to 2021, has said he seeks a breakthrough in forming diplomatic ties with Saudi Arabia as he did in 2020 with other Gulf states that share Israel's concerns about Iran.

 Israel's president, Isaac Herzog, whose role is largely ceremonial, warned on Sunday against causing potential harm to individuals' rights.
-Israeli businesses have decried calls to revise the country's anti-discrimination law.
-Netanyahu was previously prime minister for three years in the 1990s and then from 2009-2021, albeit at times heading a caretaker government ahead of elections.
+Businesses have decried calls to revise Israel's anti-discrimination law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)